SAP/ui5-uiveri5/docs/usage/applicationtesting.md

 # Application Testing

 ### Test Runtime
 UIVeri5 is inspired from [Protractor](https://www.protractortest.org) and builds on many of its ideas.
 Most of the answers you may find for Protractor apply for UIVeri5.
-Please note that under the hood we use an older version of Protractor (v5.6), so some of the most recent functionalities, such as await/async and disabling control flow are not available yet.
+Please note that under the hood we use an older version of Protractor (v5.6), so some of the most recent functionalities like disabling control flow are not supported.
+You can structure your test with async/await to simplify the debugging even with enabled control flow.
 For an overview of UIVeri5's test runtime, see [Runtime](runtime.md).

 ### Expectations
 To assert the state of your application, use [Expectations](expectations.md).